CocoCatWeb3-Official/Docs/docs/cocopay-tutorial/Install CocoPay.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Install CocoPay

 Same as other dapps

 1. Open CocoCatApp, click on the Coco app, and enter the address of CocoPay in the input box.
-For more addresses.